Ancient Egyptian Djed pillar amulet, representing stability and the backbone of Osiris

 • “Everything here is made in China”

-• “Nobody here has work”
+• “Nobody here has steady employment”

 • “Surely to God everyone can learn how to make SOMETHING!”

-Blogging or ranting was not going to clear these thoughts – in fact I was so frustrated myself I was doing little or no writing anyway.
+Blogging or ranting was not going to clear these thoughts—in fact, I was so frustrated myself I was doing little or no writing anyway.
 Along with everyone else in Egypt I kept waiting for the miracles promised by the revolution and the new President.
-I waited, we waited, I thought – not sure what many others were thinking but one thing was certain; nothing was moving, nothing was improving and it was about to get even worse.
+I waited, we waited.
+I thought – not sure what many others were thinking, but one thing was certain: nothing was moving, nothing was improving, and it was about to get even worse.

-During the recession of the early 80’s in Ireland many people including myself had turned our hands to craft work so I was now filled with ideas of gathering groups of people together and learning/reviving Egyptian craft work.
+During the recession of the early 80s in Ireland, many people, including myself, had turned our hands to craft work, so I was now filled with ideas of gathering groups of people together and learning/reviving Egyptian craft work.

 They were the Djed, the Knot of Isis and the combined symbol of the Key of Life + Djed + Was.